 This article is the second in a series of three articles all about Hashimoto’s disease.
 It will cover what causes Hashimoto’s – the root causes and triggers.
-If you haven’t read the first article, check out What is Hashimoto’s (and how to find out if you have it).
+Check out the other two articles here:

 Major credit to Dr. Isabella Wentz, PharmD for her 2017 book Hashimoto’s Protocol (and her earlier eBook The Root Cause).
 Her work summarizes an enormous amount of information about Hashimoto’s and clarifies current understanding of this disease.

 Her book, the teaching of Dr. Alan Christianson, ND in his Healing Hashimoto’s training, several other courses I’ve completed over the past 10 years, plus my own clinical experience with my patients have shaped how I evaluate and treat Hashimoto’s in my practice.